 Visitors can walk around the village and inside the different buildings, admiring replicas and interpretations that offer an insight into domestic life in the Iceland of yesteryear.
 It is both entertaining and child-friendly, with plenty to see and do.

 Located in the suburbs of Reykjavík, this museum makes for a great little stop if you are headed out of town.
-So, if you’re hiring a car for a road trip around Iceland, steer your vehicle this way before hitting the open road.
+So, if you’re planning to around Iceland, steer your vehicle this way before hitting the open road.

 This modern natural history museum is located in an impressive building with large atriums and an elevated viewing deck.
 It’s a popular place to come and enjoy the views out over the city.
 Inside the exhibit, guests are invited to embark on an interactive journey through some of Iceland’s most thrilling natural wonders.